laserpants/trombone/README.md

 The CORS component provides support for cross-domain requests.

+> JavaScript and the web programming has grown by leaps and bounds over the years, but the same-origin policy still remains.
+This prevents JavaScript from making requests across domain boundaries, and has spawned various hacks for making cross-domain requests.

+> CORS introduces a standard mechanism that can be used by all browsers for implementing cross-domain requests.
+The spec defines a set of headers that allow the browser and server to communicate about which requests are (and are not) allowed.
+CORS continues the spirit of the open web by bringing API access to all.

+For more information about cross-origin resource sharing, please see: http://enable-cors.org.

 To enable CORS support, use the `-C` or `--cors` command line option.

-For more information about cross-origin resource sharing, please see: http://www.w3.org/TR/cors/.

 #### Logging